 The leaders of the Easter Rising were all sentenced to death by a military court-martial, including Willie Pearse simply because he was Patrick Pearse's brother.

-James Conolly was held in Dublin Castle rather than Kilmainham Gaol by the British.
-Not through any humanitarian reason on behalf of the British military under the command of General John 'blood and guts' Maxwell but because he was not expected to survive to the execution date.
+James Conolly was held in Dublin Castle rather than Kilmainham Gaol by the British, not through any humanitarian reason on behalf of the British military under the command of General John 'blood and guts' Maxwell, but because he was not expected to survive until the execution date.

-James Connolly's Last Statement As Given To His Daughter Emma on The Eve if His Execution
+James Connolly’s Last Statement as Given to His Daughter Emma on the Eve of His Execution

 To the Field General Court Martial, held at Dublin Castle, on May 9th, 1916: